F1 Grand Prix Cruises: An Ultimate Guide

 • Laps: 66

-Singapore is a tropical island city state, located off the southern tip of Malaysia.
-This eclectic city is famed for its style, cuisine and spectacular skylines that bring the country to life.
+Singapore is a tropical island city-state located off the southern tip of Malaysia.
+This eclectic city is famed for its style, cuisine, and spectacular skylines, which bring the country to life.

 Courtesy of Motorsport Images